 - Drying out bread: If you forgot to leave your bread out overnight you can also dry it out in the oven.
 Place cubed bread on baking sheets and place in oven at 250 degrees.
 Let dry out for approx. 1 hour or so, stirring occasionally.

-- Vegetarian: You can use vegetable broth if you are vegetarian, just taste and check the salt.
+- Make it vegitarian: You can use vegetable broth if you are vegetarian, just taste and check the salt.
 I feel like sometimes vegetable broth just isn’t as flavorful so you might need to compensate with a little extra salt!

-- Halving the Recipe: If you want to half the recipe, I would still bake for about 35 minutes, but maybe check half way and keep an eye on it so it doesn’t dry out too much!
+- Half the recipe: If you want to half the recipe, I would still bake for about 35 minutes, but maybe check half way and keep an eye on it so it doesn’t dry out too much!

 Gluten Free Stuffing Recipe